SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/02-filter-exclude-sort.md

 - "OpenRefine provides a way to sort and filter data without affecting the raw data."
 ---

-# Lesson

-## Filtering
+## Filtering data

 There are many entries in our data table.
-We can filter it to work on a subset of the data in the list for the next set of operations.
-Please ensure you perform this step to save time during the class.
+Sometimes you want to view and work only with a subset of data or apply some operation only on a subset.
+You can do that in OpenRefine by applying filters to your data.

 1. Click the down arrow next to `scientificName` > `Text filter`.
 A `scientificName` facet will appear on the left margin.
 2. Type in `bai` and press return.
 There are 48 matching rows of the original 35549 rows (and these rows are selected for the subsequent steps).